Scottish Labour: History

+1900–1999: Formation and devolution

 From the formation of the Labour Representation Committee in 1900, it had members in Scotland, but unlike in England and Wales, it made no pact with the Liberal Party and so initially struggled to make an impact.
 In 1899, the Scottish Trades Union Congress organised the Scottish Workers' Representation Committee, which merged into the Labour Party in 1909, greatly increasing its presence in Scotland.
 By this time, the party's structure in the nation was complex, with constituency parties, and branches of affiliated parties, but no co-ordination at the national level.
 To provide this, a Scottish Advisory Council was founded in 1915, its first conference chaired by Keir Hardie.
-This was later renamed as the Scottish Council of the Labour Party, then in 1994 as the "Scottish Labour Party".
+This was later renamed as the Scottish Council of the Labour Party, informally known as the Labour Party in Scotland.
+In 1994 or 1995, it was renamed as the Scottish Labour Party.
+Under Kezia Dugdale, it was rebranded as Scottish Labour, though its official name remains the Scottish Labour Party.

 In the early years, the Scottish Council had little power, and its conference could only consider motions on Scottish matters until 1972.
 However, this allowed it to devote significant time to the question of Scottish devolution.
 The Labour Party campaigned for the creation of a devolved Scottish Parliament as part of its wider policy of a devolved United Kingdom.
 In the late 1980s and 1990s it and its representatives participated in the Scottish Constitutional Convention with the Scottish Liberal Democrats, Scottish Greens, trades unions and churches, and also campaigned for a "Yes-Yes" vote in the 1997 referendum.